 Keep your elbows off the table

 Are you seeing a pattern to the origin of much of our etiquette?
 Yep.
 Those medieval ancestors gave us a lot of rules, but they made sense.
 Here is another one.
 Kings would host massive banquets.
 There were long tables and benches filling the halls of the aristocracy.
 Space was an expensive commodity at these big slabs of wood, so the invited guests kept their arms close to the vest (so to speak).
-It was considered bad manners to prop your elbows on the table and infringe on another person’s space.
+It was considered bad manners to prop your elbows on the table and infringe on another person’s small territory.
 In later history (and during the English and French eras where many of our modern etiquette rules were created) putting elbows on the table was considered a trait of the low-born, because it caused a person to slouch.
-Think about all the Downton Abbey episodes we watched where dining etiquette was displayed at its best.
+Think about the Downton Abbey episodes we watched where dining etiquette was displayed at its best.
 Every guest sat straight up in their chair.
-So, the rule of elbows off the table was created for two reasons: do not infringe on another’s space and have good posture.
+In summary, the rule of elbows off the table was created for two reasons: do not infringe on another’s space and have good posture.

 Together with you,